 Many homes in the United States have asphalt shingle roofs.
 Asphalt shingles are an attractive option when considering a roof system for your home for a number of reasons.
-Among these are appearance, expected life span and cost.
+Among these are appearance, expected life span, and cost.
 Another reason that makes asphalt shingles attractive to most homeowners is the ease of repair if minor damages happen.
-Before getting started, verify whether or not you have an existing warranty on your shingle roof system which may cover either the materials or labor or both.
+Before getting started, verify whether or not you have an existing warranty on your shingle roof system which may cover the materials, labor, or both.

 - Flat pry bar